-Note: In the account properties for this operator, the Role is set to Administrator, and cannot be changed.
-If you wish to remove the administrator permission, you must first change the setting from the Identity Provider, and thereafter update the role assignment within FlexNet Manager Suite.
+Note: In the account properties for this operator, the Role is set to Administrator, and because of the way this was asserted, it cannot be removed.
+If you wish to remove the administrator permission, you must first change the setting from the identity provider, and thereafter update the role assignment within FlexNet Manager Suite.